firebird-finance/firebird-docs/docs/ama/cdoama.md

 **vSwing**

-one of the most fearful things in defi is flash loan attacks.
+One of the most fearful things in defi is flash loan attacks.
 How does the team ensure the safety of the tranche pools that are free from such horrible attacks?

 **GoldenGatsby (CDO finance)**